Condo Insurance for Fort Myers, Cape Coral, Naples and all of Southwest Florida

 A Condominium Unit Owners insurance policy picks up coverage for a unit where the condominium association master policy leaves off.
 An association typically insures the building and other common areas.
 As a condo unit owner, you are responsible for the interior of your individual unit.
 Every association’s insurance policy is different regarding what each unit owner is responsible for, so it is important to review your association master policy and condo by-laws carefully.

 In addition to a primary insurance policy tailor written for your condo unit, we also offer condo unit insurance for seasonal or secondary residences, time shares and vacation rentals.
-Call today and let our 30 years of experience to work for you.
+Call today and put our 40 years of experience to work for you.

 Keep in mind that flood insurance is excluded under standard condo insurance (and renters insurance) policies.
 If you live in one of the many flood prone regions and have a federally backed mortgage, chances are you are required to carry it.
 Ask your Lott & Gaylor representative about flood insurance through the National Flood Insurance Program (NFIP).